How Many Inches Is 155cm

 Inches = 155 cm / 2.54 cm/inch ≈ 61 inches

-Therefore, 155 centimeters is approximately equal to 61 inches.
-It's important to note that this is an approximation because the conversion factor is a rounded value.
+That's why, 155 centimeters is approximately equal to 61 inches.
+So make sure to note that this is an approximation because the conversion factor is a rounded value.
 A more precise calculation might yield a slightly different result, but 61 inches remains a highly accurate representation for most practical purposes.

 Practical Applications of the Conversion